RevvingUpThatHill/PodDocs/readme.md

 # Pod alternatives
-The fastest way to replace gitpod will be to self-host dockerized code-server containers delivered via a reverse proxy. https://github.com/coder/code-server
+I propose to replace gitpod with a self-host dockerized code-server containers delivered via a reverse proxy.

+https://github.com/coder/code-server

 Code-server is a browser based VSCode that functions effectively identically to gitpod.
-The code-server delivers a single instance the IDE on a websocket, which is crucial info for the project specs below.
+The code-server delivers a single instance of the IDE (with a sudo access terminal) on a websocket, which is crucial info for the project specs below.
 The code-server project is open source and regularly maintained by the coder organization.
 This is the best solution because other solutions typically require a cost per-user with some obtuse auth method (such as github for gitpod) or is otherwise a subscription method that would be way too expensive (redhat devbox).
 Because we are already building this infra for labs, I would also like to use the pods for general training coding, so that everyone uses the same environments without the need for setup.
-This would reduce a lot of the burden of getting environments running for the training which usually takes a couple of days.
+This would reduce a the burden of getting environments running for the training which usually takes a couple of days.

 ## Here are the project components that I am envisioning: